astramieri/oci-foundations/docs/load_balancer.md

 A **Load Balancer** allows you to achieve *high availability* and *high scalability*.
 They are also referred to as **Reverse Proxies**.

 ## HTTP/S (Layer 7) Load Balancer

-The first type of Load Balancer in OCI is a **Layer 7 (HTTP/S) Load Balancer**.
+The first type of Load Balancer in OCI is a **HTTP/S (Layer 7) Load Balancer**.
 Layer 7 basically means it understands HTTP and HTTPS.
 That's the OSI model.

-A Load Balancer comes in two different shapes:
+The Load Balancer comes in two different shapes:
 - **flexible shape**: you define the minimum and the maximum and you define the range.
 - **dynamic shape**: you predefine the shapes (micro, small, medium, large).
 You don't have to warm up your Load Balancer.
 If the traffic comes to that particular shape, the Load Balancer automatically scales.

-A Load Balancer can be:
+The Load Balancer can be:
 - **public**: it is available on the web.
 - **private**: it means your multiple tiers, like a web tier, can talk to your database tier and balance the traffic between them, but both tiers don't have to be public.

 ![Load Balancer](../images/http_load_balancer.png)

-## Network Load Balancer
+## Network (Layer 4) Load Balancer

-The second type of Load Balancer in OCI is called **Network Load Balancer**.
+The second type of Load Balancer in OCI is called **Network (Layer 4) Load Balancer**.
 And as the name specify, Network Load Balancer operates at layer 4, layer 3, and layer 4 so it understands TCP, UDP, also supports ICMP.

 Like HTTP Load Balancer, it has both public and a private option.